History of Detroit: Postwar era

-As mayor in 1957–62, Louis Miriani was best known for completing many of the large-scale urban renewal projects initiated by the Cobo administration.
+As mayor in 1957–1962, Louis Miriani was best known for completing many of the large-scale urban renewal projects initiated by the Cobo administration.
 These were largely financed by federal money, due to his rejection of implementing a city tax.
 Miriani also took strong measures to overcome the growing crime rate in Detroit.
 The United Automobile Workers (UAW), then at the height of its size and power, officially endorsed Miriani for re-election, stressing what they viewed as his conservative "law and order" position.
 However, while some African Americans praised Miriani for helping to break down racial divides, other disagreed with the UAW that Miriani did enough.

-Historian David Maraniss cites milestones in 1962-64 that marked the city's sharp decline: the failure of a plan to host the Olympics; urban renewal uprooting black neighborhoods; urgently needed police reforms that stalled; and the failure to transform Detroit through the Model Cities and War on Poverty programs.
-Tensions started building that exploded in the 1967 riot, the most costly and violent in the country during a summer of numerous riots in cities.
+Historian David Maraniss cites milestones from 1962 to 1964 that marked the city's sharp decline: the failure of a plan to host the Olympics; urban renewal uprooting black neighborhoods; urgently needed police reforms that stalled; and the failure to transform Detroit through the Model Cities and war on poverty programs.
+Tensions started building that exploded in the 1967 riot, the most costly and violent in the country during a summer of numerous riots in various North American cities.

 The 1970s brought a worldwide energy crisis with high gasoline prices.
 For the first time, the American industry faced serious competition from imported automobiles, which were smaller and more fuel-efficient.
 German Volkswagens and Japanese Toyotas posed a growing threat.